aguseka/KAMIAirlines/README.md

 ## Installation Tutorial
+This tutorial should be applicable on MacOS, Linux or Windows.

 ### Requirements:

-Before proceed please ensure you already have the requirements below installed on your system:
+Before proceeding please ensure you already have the requirements below installed on your system:
 - Python 3+
 - Git